Cruising on THE Atlantic Odyssey

 2024

-Prices range from $8500 to $15500 per person, double occupancy, depending on cabin type.
-Single cabins are available but begin at $21200.
+*Prices are based on double occupancy, depending on cabin type.
+Single cabins are available but begin at $21500.
 If you are booking alone and do not require a single room, the cruise operator can assign a roommate.
-This trip can also be combined with a cruise to the Antarctic Peninsula from 14-27 March, but please keep in mind that late summer is not the ideal time to visit Antarctica.
+This trip can also be combined with a cruise to the Antarctic Peninsula, but please keep in mind that late summer is not the ideal time to visit Antarctica.
+An extension to Cape Verde is also available.

 *Note: A night in Ushuaia before the cruise is not included in this price, but should be considered as essential.